Get alerts of updates about «NorFlu»

 What does participating in NorFlu involve?

 - Taking part in NorFlu involves completing questionnaires and giving a blood sample.
-Participants were asked to fill in two questionnaires before birth, and then when the child was 6 months, 18 months and 3 years old (see "Questionnaires in NorFlu").
-Data collection for the 7 years questionnaire is ongoing.
-A questionnaire at 9 years is also planned.
-The women were also asked for a blood sample at birth, as well as a blood sample from the umbilical cord after separation from the child.
+Participants were asked to fill in two questionnaires before birth, and then when the child was 6 months, 18 months, 3 and 7 years old (see "Questionnaires in NorFlu").
+A questionnaire at 9 years is planned autumn 2019.
+The women were asked for a blood sample at birth, as well as a blood sample from the umbilical cord after separation from the child.
 It may also be relevant to use other samples taken during pregnancy and after birth.

 - Consent gives NorFlu permission to obtain information about the mother and child from the Medical Birth Registry.
-Information can also be obtained from other registries, such as the Notification System for Communicable Diseases, the Norwegian Immunisation Registry SYSVAK, the Norwegian Patient Registry, the Cancer Registry, the Cause of Death Registry and the Norwegian Prescription Database.
+Information can also be obtained from other registries, such as the Notification System for Communicable Diseases, the Norwegian Immunisation Registry SYSVAK, the Norwegian Patient Registry, the Cancer Registry, the Cause of Death Registry, the Norwegian Prescription Database and primary care data.
 If the woman is also a participant in the Norwegian Mother and Child Cohort Study (MoBa), information can be obtained from this study in addition.
 The extent to which information is obtained from these records depends on which health conditions that are relevant to the NorFlu study.

 - To obtain information from hospital records, registers in Statistics Norway or social security registers, NorFlu must obtain a specific new approval from the Regional Committee for Medical and Health Research Ethics in each case.

-- Participants in NorFlu can also be asked if they want to participate in sub-projects which involve the gathering of new information directly from the mother or child.
-These studies are voluntary and require a new consent and new approval from the Regional Committee for Medical and Health Research Ethics.
-In 2013, NorFlu received funding from the Research Council of Norway for a new sub-project, the clinical study of 3-4 year olds.
+- Participants in NorFlu can be asked if they want to participate in sub-projects which involve the gathering of new information directly from the mother or child.
+Future studies are voluntary and require a new consent and new approval from the Regional Committee for Medical and Health Research Ethics.
+In 2013-2015 a clinical study of 3-4 year olds was carried out.